-Shopify Payments is a Shopify's integrated payment processor powered by Stripe.
+Shopify Payments is Shopify's integrated payment processor powered by Stripe.
 It is perhaps the easiest way to accept payments from your customers online.
 Shopify Payments allows merchants to accept credit cards without any 3rd-party payment provider or merchant account required.
 Setting up Shopify Payments is quick.
 All you need to do is fill out a form.
 You'll be asked to provide your bank details, EIN (Employer Identification Number), and average pricing and shipping time of your orders.
 All your transactions and payouts are displayed directly on your Shopify dashboard.
 It is very convenient.
 Moreover, the use of Shopify Payments reduces your transactions fee.
 You don't pay 0,5-2% additional fees charged by Shopify Platform for using other payment providers.

 Unfortunately, so far Shopify Payments is only available in few countries: Australia, Canada, Germany, Hong Kong, Ireland, Japan, New Zealand, Singapore, Spain, United Kingdom, United States.

-Shopify supports following PayPal payment integrations:
+Shopify supports the following PayPal payment integrations:

-- PayPal Payflow Pro
+PayPal Payflow Pro

-Third party Shopify payment gateways
+Third-party Shopify payment gateways

-If you want to let your customers pay with credit card without using Shopify Payments, Shopify offers over 100 credit card providers.
-Shopify supports both direct and external providers.
+If you want to let your customers pay with a credit card without using Shopify Payments, Shopify offers over 100 credit card providers.
+In addition, Shopify supports both direct and external providers.
 With direct providers, your customers pay for their purchases on your store’s checkout.
 With external providers, they complete their purchases on the provider’s website outside of your store.

 Below are the most popular third-party payment gateways:

 If you want to extend payment options, you can set up a cryptocurrency payment method on your Shopify store.
-You can accept Bitcoin, Litcoin, Etherium and over 300 other digital currencies in your store.
+You can accept Bitcoin, Litcoin, Etherium, and over 300 other digital currencies in your store.
 Shopify supports the following payment providers: